dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

   * - Lon
     - Dimension of the longitude (i.e. Number of grid points in the East-West direction)

-Table 9 A selection of variables that can appear in the NetCDF matched pair output.

 .. role:: raw-html(raw)
     :format: html

+.. _table_GS_var_NetCDF_matched_pair_out:

-.. list-table:: A selection of variables that can appear in the NetCDF matched pair output.
+.. list-table:: Table 8.9 A selection of variables that can appear in the NetCDF matched pair output
   :widths: auto
   :header-rows: 2